-Hiring a new apprentice or trainee requires good organisation and communication with the parties involved, including training organisations, Australian Apprenticeship Support Network providers and applicants.
+Hiring a new apprentice or trainee requires good organisation and communication with the parties involved, including training organisations, Australian Apprenticeship Support Services providers and applicants.

 Once you’ve chosen an apprentice or trainee, you’ll still need to ensure everything is in place to make their first day as stress-free as possible.
 Remember, this may be the only job some new recruits have ever had.